General Convex Agreement with Near-Optimal Communication: Preliminaries

 \section{Preliminaries}

 We describe our model, and present a few key concepts and definitions.

 \paragraph{Model.} We consider a setting with $n$ parties $\party_1, \party_2, \dots, \party_n$ in a fully-connected network where links model authenticated channels.
-We assume that the network is synchronous: the parties hold synchronized clocks, all messages get delivered within $\Delta$ time, and $\Delta$ is publicly known.
+The network is synchronous: the parties hold synchronized clocks, and messages are delivered within a publicly known amount of time $\Delta$.

 \paragraph{Adversary.} We consider a computationally-bounded adaptive adversary that can corrupt up to $t$ parties at any point in the protocol's execution, causing them to become byzantine: corrupted parties may deviate arbitrarily from the protocol.